 Find a Professional Employer Organization in Peru

 Peru’s stable political environment and solid economy make it a good prospect for doing business in Latin America.
-But, depending on the nature of your engagement with the South American country, hiring staff through a professional employer organization in Peru could be your ideal option.
+But, depending on the nature of your engagement with the South American country, hiring staff through a PEO, or professional employer organization in Peru could be your ideal option.

 An infographic titled "Perú: Market Snapshot."
 It showcases a waving Peruvian flag in the background and includes information: Population - 34M, GDP - USD $242 Billion, GDP per Capita (PPP) - USD $15,893, Capital City - Lima, Major Exports - Copper Ore, Gold, Petroleum Gas.
 Focuses on closely held corporations in Peru.

-Professional Employer Organization in Peru: The economy
+PEO or Professional Employer Organization in Peru: The economy

 Peru is also a major trade hub.
 The port of Callao has one of the highest container throughputs in Latin America, and it’s just one of three major ports serving the Pacific Ocean.
 In 2021, Peruvian exports hit new records, with agro-export companies among the fastest growing.